lviano/Identifiability_IRL/README.md

-# Finance_IRL
+***Identifiability and Generalizability from multiple experts in inverse reinforcement learning***

-Code for the NeurIPS 2022 submission "Identifiability and Generalizability from multiple experts in inverse reinforcement learning"
+Code for the NeurIPS 2022 paper "Identifiability and Generalizability from multiple experts in inverse reinforcement learning"

 All the results in the paper can be reproduced with the notebook **Experiments.ipynb**